-There are a wide variety of traffic analysis methodologies available to traffic engineers.
-They range from specific procedures required by individual municipalities to standardized techniques used nationwide.
-In order to ensure all GM Element analyses are consistent, accurate, and generally reproducible, the County of Orange has adopted a set of procedures and acceptable methodologies that are representative of travel behavior in Southern California.
+To ensure all GM Element analyses are consistent, accurate, and generally reproducible, the County of Orange has adopted a set of procedures and acceptable methodologies that are representative of travel behavior in Southern California.
 For the analysis of GM Element traffic impacts at intersections, the County of Orange requires that the Intersection Capacity Utilization (ICU) methodology be used.